overlay-market/overlay-docs/docs/Introduction.md

 ## OVL

 OVL is the proposed native token of Overlay Protocol.
-It is an ERC-20 token on the Arbitrum Mainnet.
+It is an ERC-20 token.
 OVL serves a dual purpose and will be used to participate in trading and DAO governance after launch.
 OVL acts as liquidity and governance in the Overlay system - all PnL for users is denominated in OVL, creating a flywheel effect where utility, liquidity and community incentives are fed back into the system.
 For more on OVL, please refer to [our section on OVL here](/Concepts%20Explained/OVL).

 ## Nature of Contracts entered by users